Treaty of Versailles

 Australians and New Zealanders fought together as the ANZACs against Turkey at Gallipoli.
 After this campaign failed, many were deployed to the Western Front to face the Germans, while others stayed on to fight the Turks in the Middle East.
 The Great War, with its huge casualties and financial costs, left a deep impression on the national consciousnesses of the two dominions.
 When the War ended, they both signed the Treaty of Versailles - the first time either country had been a signatory to an international treaty.

-In the process of pursuing and destroying the German East Asiatic Squadron, the Imperial Japanese Navy seizes the German possessions of Ponape and Truk in the Caroline Islands.
-The navy sets up its regional headquarters in Truk lagoon and stations a garrison at Ponape (Pohnpei).
+In the process of pursuing and destroying the German East Asiatic Squadron, the Imperial Japanese Navy seized the German possessions of Ponape (Pohnpei), Yap, and Truk in the Caroline Islands.
+The navy set up its regional headquarters in Truk lagoon and stationed a garrison at Ponape.

 ANZACs at Gallipoli